Tibialis Posterior Syndrome

 Symptoms of Tibialis posterior syndrome include pain under and behind the inner ankle.
-You can sometimes see a swelling around the ankle and feel tenderness when pressing against the area around the ankle.
-You may also have difficulty walking up stairs, feel imbalance when walking and have increasing flat feet.
+There is sometimes swelling around the ankle and feels tenderness when pressing against the area around the ankle.
+There may be difficulty walking upstairs, feel imbalance when walking, and have increasing flat feet.

 The treatment for Tibialis posterior syndrome is to get the big toe to provide support in the inner arch of the foot.
-The big toe has been locked when loaded, stopping it from coming up.
-The big toe has a condition called Functional Hallux Limitus.
+The big toe joint is stiff when loaded, stopping it from coming up.
+The big toe has a condition called Functional Hallux Limitus

 Treatment step by step

 - First, we go through the cause of the problem.
 We look at the posture of the foot.

 - Then strength and mobility tests are performed on the feet.

 - We treat the joints that do not move as they should.

 - Then we have a basis on how we should treat the feet.